sohamdixit24/quicksign/README.md

 ## Author

-[Your Name/Your Organization]
+Soham Dixit

 ## Contact

-For any inquiries or support, please contact [Your Email Address].
+For any inquiries or support, please contact sohamdixit24@gmail.com.